Fabrice000/D4rkC4rl/docs/writeups/SADC_NextGenCyber_CTF/web.md

 ![The flag](img/for3.png)

-### Forbiden Pwned!!!
+### Forbiden Pwned

 ## Samurai [150pts]

 `I guess i'm awesome i developed this using my Samurai-coding skills...`

 this is the website

 ![The page](img/sam1.png)

-I directly think to <span title="Cross-Site Scripting">XSS</span> and <span title="Server Side Template Injection">SSTI</span>; but just SSTI can give us code execution so i focus on it directly
+I directly think to XSS(Cross-Site Scripting) and  SSTI(Server Side Template Injection); but just SSTI can give us code execution so i focus on it directly
 In our burp we notice that the app is build with python: `Server: Werkzeug/1.0.1 Python/2.7.18` so First test : `{{ 7*7 }}`

 ![Fact](img/sam2.png)